-- Advocate for funding for childcare services and expanded amenities to support youth activities. - Advocate for worker accommodation. - Advocate for improved water pressure in our towns. - Development of investment prospectus. - Industrial estates promotion. - Investigate West Wimmera Lakes marketing. - Identify initiatives to address housing shortage. - Introduce uniform and consistent directional and interpretative road signage across the municipality. - Investigate the development of dog-friendly parks (off- - Advocate for Improved data connectivity throughout the municipality. - Implementation of the targeted town settlement strategies. - Mainstreet improvements. - Activation Plans for the municipality's major towns. - Advocacy for road upgrades.
+- Advocate for funding for childcare services and expanded amenities to support youth activities. - Advocate for worker accommodation. - Advocate for improved water pressure in our towns. - Development of investment prospectus. - Industrial estates promotion. - West Wimmera Lakes marketing and water levels - Identify initiatives to address housing shortage. - Introduce uniform and consistent directional and interpretative road signage across the municipality. - Investigate the development of dog-friendly parks (off- - Advocate for Improved data connectivity throughout the municipality with annual upgrades planned and introduced. - Implementation of the targeted town settlement strategies. - Mainstreet improvements. - Activation Plans for the municipality's major towns. - Advocacy for road upgrades.